qmk/qmk_firmware/docs/getting_started_make_guide.md

 `VARIABLE_TRACE`

-Use this to debug changes to variable values, see the [tracing variables](#tracing-variables) section for more information.
+Use this to debug changes to variable values, see the [tracing variables](unit_testing.md#tracing-variables) section of the Unit Testing page for more information.

 `API_SYSEX_ENABLE`